markflemingtennis/tennis-blog/content/posts/profiles-in-greatness-rod-laver.md

 Two of those three calendar year Grand Slams were recorded by Australia's Rod Laver in 1962 and 1969.

-Laver is the only male player to have achieved the calendar year Grand Slam since the advent of open tennis in 1968.
+Laver is the only male player to have achieved the calendar year Grand Slam since the advent of "Open Tennis" in 1968.

 What made him great?